kansasdev/mailsync/README.md

 Mail Sync uses mrmapi(MFCMAPI) component (in binary form) for MIME to MAPI conversion, licensed also under Microsoft Public License - you can find mfcmapi on https://mfcmapi.codeplex.com/

+From version 1.5.0.0, after huge project reorganization, there is also dependent library added:
+MIMEKit Lite copyright Xamarin Inc. has been added (https://www.nuget.org/packages/MimeKitLite/)